 your best resource is the Career Center.
 They can also help you work on your resume or cover letter.

 A list of student jobs provided by the Career Center is updated here at Student Jobs List.

 - You must be in good academic standing.

 - You must be a full-time student, except during school breaks and vacation periods.

-- The employment may not be more than 20 hours per week, except during school breaks and vacation periods when you can be employed for up to 40 hours per week.
+- The employment/internship may not be more than 20 hours per week, except during school breaks and vacation periods when you can be employed for up to 40 hours per week.

 - An International Student Adviser in the International Affairs office must approve the specific employment in advance and in writing.

 - Consult with an International Student Advisor in International Affairs.